alecthibodeau/nona-ai/README.md

 ### Future features

+- Designing for mobile: Because Chrome Dev is currently the only browser that can interact with Gemini Nano I've prioritized responsive design for desktop viewport widths &mdash; while also being mindful of smaller ones.
+Whenever Gemini Nano becomes available for mobile browsers I'll be able to fully test Nona AI's interface with a mobile-first approach.
+Until then there may be unintended UI issues when viewing Nona AI on a mobile device (in addition to the prompt functionality not working).

-This initial version of Nona AI has a distinct color palette to distinguish it from achromatic LLM interfaces.
+- Themes: This initial version of Nona AI has a distinct color palette to distinguish it from typically achromatic LLM interfaces.
 However, I see the benefits of neutrally-hued design elements when users are seeking information on a wide range of topics.
-One of my goals for Nona AI is a Settings area where users can choose color themes: hue mode, light mode and dark mode.
+One of my goals for Nona AI is a Settings area where users can choose color themes: hue mode, light mode or dark mode.

 ###### Software and content Copyright (C) Alec Thibodeau.
 Copyright year is by commit date.